Souphanouvong University

-Souphanouvong University is a public university located in Luang Prabang, Laos.
+Souphanouvong University (SU) is a public university located in Luang Prabang, Laos.

 History

-Souphanouvong University (SU) is a university in Luang Prabang, the old capital of Laos and its fourth largest city.
-It is one of five national universities in the country.
-It was established in accordance with the Prime Minister Decree, No 169/PM, dated 4 November 2003, and inaugurated on the following day.
-The University is named after Prince Souphanouvong, who was the first President of the Democratic People's Republic of Laos.
+SU was established in accordance with the Prime Minister Decree, No 169/PM, dated 4 November 2003, and inaugurated on the following day.
+It is named after Prince Souphanouvong, who was the first President of the Democratic People's Republic of Laos.

-According to the Prime Minister Decree on the Organization and Activities of Souphanouvong University, No 099/PM, dated 3 April 2009, SU is a public national educational and cultural institution under the Ministry of Education.
-The University carries out the educational functions of preparing specialists, researchers and multidisciplinary scientific scholars; organizing scientific research; protecting and promoting Lao’s unique national and multiethnic arts and culture; and delivering academic services to society.

-Souphanouvong University has two campuses.
-The main campus, in Ban Donmay 9 km along 13th Northern Road, covers an area of 110 hectares.
-The SU Faculty of Education, the second campus, covers a land area of 2 hectares and is in Ban Nasang-Veuy, much closer to the city.

-2018 the university helped to establish the first Confucius Institute in northern Laos (together with the Kunming University of Science and Technology).
+In 2018, SU helped to establish the first Confucius Institute in northern Laos (together with the Kunming University of Science and Technology).